EvelynAML/aml-practice-portfolio/04-case-practice.md

 - Rapid movement of funds
 - Multiple accounts connected to one individual
 - Transactions inconsistent with customer profile
-- Activity involving high-risk jurisdictions
+- Transactions involving high-risk jurisdictions or unusual cross-border activity

 The goal would be to determine whether the activity represents normal customer behavior or potentially suspicious activity requiring escalation.